This is a recipe for a healthierlow calorie dog bone with peanut butter and pumpkin.

 Does this look like strawberry pie…. no it does not.
 I suffered photo failure.
 Somebody (me perhaps) forgot to take the pictures of the strawberries.
 So the doggie biscuits jumped ahead.
 And we get to do another strawberry pie out of this opps… ohhhhh darn.

-This is a recipe for a healthier low calorie dog bone with peanut butter and pumpkin.
 Our golden Jake has had issues.
 The last two years have not been kind to Jake.
 First he was hit with a hereditary eye disease that lead to complete blindness in-spite of two major eye surgeries.
 A blown ACL with major surgery for that (a special thanks to the MSU vet school) and now a partial ACL on the other knee.
 So with the lack of exercise and people feeling sorry for him (us), he has gained an extra 25 pounds.
 I guess we are lucky he is not diabetic.

 So now we count doggie calories.
 His big Milkbones were 120 calories each.
 These are 30 calories and he loves them.
 I took an Allrecipes recipe for Peanut Butter and Pumpkin Dog Treats.
 I increased the pumpkin and got rid of whole eggs in favor of egg whites just to decrease the calories.